 Improving Delay Discounting to Decrease Harsh Parenting among Parents Receiving Substance Use Treatment in a Low Resource Community

 Parents in treatment for substance use disorders (SUD) often struggle with using positive parenting approaches.
 In turn, negative parent-child relationships are a risk factor for perpetuating the intergenerational transmission of addictive disorders.
 One risk factor linking SUD and harsh parenting is a decision-making style focused on immediate rewards rather than planning for the future (known as delay discounting).
-This pilot and feasibility study focuses on adapting an intervention to improve decision-making and elongate parenting time horizons for parents receiving residential treatment for SUD in Flint, MI and the surrounding communities.
+This pilot and feasibility study focused on adapting an intervention for parents (mothers and fathers) receiving substance use treatment in a community-based setting to improve decision-making and elongate parenting time horizons in Flint, MI and the surrounding communities.

 Julia Felton, Project Director